angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 and add it to the imports array.

-Run the app and click on the Login Button, you should see a pop-up asking you to enter username and password for facebook to authenticate.
+Run the app and click on the Login Button, you should see a pop-up asking you to enter username and password for Facebook to authenticate.
 Once authenticated, you should see the response from Facebook in console window.

 Inspect the Object in the console, under `user` property, you should see all the attributes and we're going to use two of them, next.